danielpowney/multi-rating/readme.txt

 == Changelog ==

 = 4.1.1 =
+* New: Added JS dialog to confirm clearing rating entries in the Tools
 * Bug: Fixed several WPML issues (i.e. unable to submit ratings) where the original post in the default language was not always returned calling icl_object_id.
 * Bug: Fixed preserve max option value in rating-result.php template
 * Bug: Added number_format() to rating-result.php template for showing count of entries
+* Bug: Optimized db indexes for better performance

 = 4.1 =
 * Tweak: Added option for rating form error message color